wadackel/sweet-scroll/README.md

   verticalScroll: true,           // Enable the vertical scroll
   horizontalScroll: false,        // Enable the horizontal scroll
   stopScroll: true,               // When fired wheel or touchstart events to stop scrolling
-  updateURL: false,               // Update the URL hash on before scroll
+  updateURL: false,               // Update the URL hash on after scroll

   // Callbacks
   initialized: null,